nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Eagle Eye / Gold Earring / Iron Vest (Common)
   * Silver Earring / Gold Earring / Dancing Shoes (Rare)

 ## Giant Gloop

+**Note:** The Fights from here on out are going to get trickier, some will just need you to attack but most will prioritize on Element Spams.
+The notes will also adjust to this as well, advising you to get to a certain level instead of picking your attacks.
+Pick your attacks in priority to getting the levels as safe and as assuredly as possible instead of fast.
+It's highly adviseable to start counting Enemy AP here too so you'll know when the next attack will be.
+It'll return to attack picking should it be needed.

-  * Keep going into Fort Dragonia and you will run into the next boss.
+  * Head into Fort Dragonia and Fight your next Boss.

+### Fort Dragonia

+#### Dragoon (735/9)

+  * Glenn - Target Dragoon
+    * Get to Level 4
-  * [**Dragoon (735/9)**][21]
+    * Magnify
-    * Gleen - 2/2/Magnify
+  * Leena - Target Dragoon
-    * Leena - 1/2/2 (Get to Level 5)
+    * Get to Level 5
-    * Serge - 1/Aquaball-2 (Do 2/2/Aqauball-2 if good stamina)
+  * Serge - Target Dragoon
+    * 1
+    * Aquaball -2
-    * Leena - Iceblast
+  * Leena - Target Dragoon
+    * Iceblast
+  * Glenn
-    * Glenn - Defend (2/2 if good stamina)
+    * Defend (2 / 2 if you have Stamina)
-    * Leena - Aquaball-2
+  * Leena - Target Dragoon
+    * Aquaball -2
-    * Glenn - 2/2/Aquaball-2
+  * Glenn - Target Dragoon
+    * 2 / 2 (if not done earlier)
+    * Aquaball-2

+Drops:
   * Frog Prince (Common/Rare)

+### Frog Prince Dragonia

-  * Menu
+  * Menu - Allocate Elements
+    * Leena -
-    * Leena (Elements) - Level 5 FrogPrince
+      * Level 5
+        * FrogPrince
+  * Menu - Equip
+    * Glenn
-    * Glenn (Equip) - Iron Vest
+      * Iron Vest
+    * Serge
-    * Serge (Equip) - Golden Earring (Also Silver Earring if dropped)
+      * Golden Earring
+    * Leena
-    * Leena (Equip) - Magic Ring if dropped from Fire Dragon and didn't already have 2.
+      * Magic Ring (If you have an accessory slot available)

-  * Go to the left, and follow maze into room where your party stands on the glowing yellow pads and shifts the room.
-Serge should be at the front of the party.
+**Note:** You need Leena to hit and get the Element Levels so she can spam Elements, it's riskier to take the 2 Magic Rings, Sky Djinn Ring than Dragoon's Honor, and 2 Magic Rings.

+  * Head to the Main Hall and head to the Bottom Left Door, avoid going near the bats as they will zoom in on you once they realize you're near them.
+Head to the Door near the Blue Shifter Pad, and activate the Switch (Order should be Serge, Glenn, Leena)
-  * Step outside to the blue shifter pad.
-Hit Select until order is Glenn, Leena, Serge (Tail/Body/Head)
+  * Follow the path and activate the blue switch, hit select once so the order will be Glenn, Leena, Serge
-  * Step on blue switch.
-  * Back to maze pads and step on them again.
+  * Head to the Blue Shifter Pad, it'll shift your order to Leena, Glenn, Serge, and activate the Maze Switch again.
-  * Go to the other side, up the stairs you pulled down with the switch, and go hit the switch in front of the alter (2nd level).
-Now go hit the altar.
+  * Go up the stairs that you activated and talk to the tablet infront of the Altar, then talk to the Altar, avoid the Bats again.
-  * Back to the main room and head to the upper left room.
+  * Go back to the Main Hall and head to the Upper Left Door.
+Be careful of the Flying Bat while moving around.
-  * Go to the left side and hit the bottom chest, then cross to the right side and hit the chest on the right.
-Take the upper path and hit the chest on the right, then all the way to the other side.
-Hit the blue switch and enter the room.
+  * Head to the left side and hit the bottom chest
+  * Cross to the right side and hit the bottom chest then the top chest.
+  * Take the upper path and hit the right chest then the left chest
+  * Cross the path all the way to the other side.
+Hit the blue switch to activate the stairs and enter the room to go to the Altar.

-  * [**GiantGloop (840/8)**][22]
+#### Giant Gloop (840/8)

-    * Leena - 1/2/2/TurnRed on Gloop
+  * Leena - Target Giant Gloop
+    * Get to Level 5
+    * TurnRed on Gloop
-    * Glenn - 2/2/Magnify
+  * Glenn - Target Giant Gloop
+    * Get to Level 4
+    * Magnify
-    * Serge - 1/WeakMinded
+  * Serge - Target Giant Gloop
+    * 1
+    * WeakMinded
-    * Leena - IceBlast
+  * Leena - Target Giant Gloop
+    * IceBlast
+  * Glenn (optional)
-    * Glenn (optional) - Medicine Leena
+    * Medicine Leena if Frozen
+  * Serge
-    * Glenn - Defend for stamina/BlueField, or blue element
+    * Defend for Stamina / BlueField or Blue Element to fill all the Blue
-    * Leena - 1/2/2/FrogPrince
+  * Leena - Target Giant Gloop
+    * Get to Level 5
+    * Frog Prince
   * Heal with Consumables
+  * **SPLIT AFTER THE WIN MENU**

+Drops:
   * AquaBall (Common)
   * IceBlast (Rare)

+## Taurusoid

+### Frog Prince Dragonia

+  * Talk to the Altar.
+  * Go back to the Main Hall, and go to the Upper Right Door.
+Head through the left pass after waiting for the Golem to get out of the way for you, you simply have no choice on the matter.
+  * Follow the path, and head out to the entry
+  * Follow the path again to the entry upper left corner of the room, be careful against the (Rename: paper mache enemies).
+  * Go down and go near the stairs to lure the golem into jumping down then go up and follow the path to the entry.
+  * Head down and be careful on the bottom corner to not get an encounter.
+Follow the path, hit the blue switch to activate the stairs and enter the room up to go to the Altar.

+#### Taurusoid (1260/11)

+  * Leena - Target Taurusoid
+    * Get to Level 5
+    * Turn Red Taurusoid
+  * Glenn - Target Taurusoid
+    * Get to Level 5
+  * Serge - Target Taurusoid
+    * Get to Level 2
+    * WeakMinded
+  * Leena - Target Taurusoid
+    * Get to Level 5
+    * Defend
+  * **IF TAURUSOID HASN'T DONE AN ELEMENT PRIOR TO THIS HAVE EVERYONE DEFEND UNTIL HE DOES**
+  * Glenn
+    * Magnify
+  * Leena - Target Taurusoid
+    * Aquaball
+  * Glenn - Target Taurusoid
+    * Aquaball or TurnBlue if Leena 15-17 Magic
+  * Leena - Target Taurusoid
+    * Get back to Level 5
+  * Serge - Target Taurusoid
+    * Aquaball
+  * Leena - Target Taurusoid
+    * FrogPrince
   * **SPLIT AFTER THE WIN MENU**

-## Taurusoid

-  * Hit the Altar
-  * Back to the main room, and room on the upper right.
-Head through the left pass after waiting for the golem to get out of the way.
-Impossible to trick pass, so you just have to wait.
-  * Follow path, then left at the fork.
-Follow that, and head up the stairs again following the path.
-Careful with enemy at bottom of next screen, as he spawns late and is harder to dodge.
-Keep following the path until you get all the way to the upper left entry.
-  * [**Taurusoid (1260/11)**][23]
-    * Leena - 1/2/2 (Get to Level 5)/TurnRed
-    * Glenn - 2/3 (Get to Level 5)
-    * Serge - 1/1/WeakMinded
-    * Leena - 1/1 until Level 5
-    * Glenn - Magnify
-    * Leena - Aquaball
-    * Glenn - Aquaball (TurnBlue if Leena 15-17 Magic)
-    * Serge - Aquaball
-    * Leena - 1/1 until Level 5/FrogPrince
+Drops:
   * Carapace (Common)
   * Iron Vest (Rare)

-  * **SPLIT AFTER THE WIN MENU**
+**Note:** It is imperative to check your stamina during the Frog Prince Setup.
+If Leena doesn't have the Stamina to cast Frog Prince Tausuroid will just destroy your setup with a Choke Slam.

 ## Sun of a Gun

+### Frog Prince Dragonia

-  * Run back out, hit the switch, take the stairs and go back to the main room farthest room on the right.
+  * Talk to the altar and head back out to the Main Hall.
+Put Serge infront of the Party.
-  * Turn the statue to the South, and go hit the altar.
-Use the run past trick.
+  * Head to the Bottom Right Door, Turn the statue to the South, and Hit the altar.
-  * Head out, and climb up the wall heading back towards the now available elevator.
+  * Head to out and take the Ladder up.
+Go back to the Main Hall and Head to the Elevator.

+#### Sun of a Gun (383/7)

+**Note:** Count Sun of a Gun AP during the fight to determine the best way to deal with him.

-  * [**Sun of a Gun (383/7)**][24]
+  * Serge - Target Sun of a Gun
+    * 1 / 1
-    * Serge - 1/1
+  * Leena - Target Sun of a Gun
+    * 3 / 3
-    * Leena - 3/3/1 if one of the 3s miss.
+    * 1 if one of the 3's miss.
-    * BACKUP - Glenn do 1s until Level 5 if Serge/Leena frozen, panacea, defend
-               all.
-    * Serge - TurnBlue Sun of a Gun
+  * Serge - Target Sun of a Gun
+    * Turn Blue
-    * Glenn - 1/TurnBlue Sun of a Gun
+  * Glenn - Target Sun of a Gun
+    * 1
+    * Turn Blue
-    * Serge - Aquaball
+  * Serge - Target Sun of a Gun
+    * Aquaball
-    * Leena - FrogPrince or 1s until Level 5, then FrogPrince
+  * Leena -
+    * Get to Level 5
+    * FrogPrince
-    * Heal with Consumables
+  * **Heal with Consumables**
-    * Iron (Common/Rare)
   * **SPLIT AFTER THE WIN MENU**

+Drops:
+  * Iron (Common / Rare)

 ## Bunyip